prasso/prasso_api/docs/new-site-and-app.md

 - Image Folder: Specify a folder for your site's images (automatically generated based on site name)
 - GitHub Repository: Optionally specify a GitHub repository in the format `username/repository` (e.g., `prasso/website-template`)
   - When specified, site pages will be sourced from this repository instead of being configured manually
+  - The repository must follow specific structure requirements:
+    - Create a `pages` directory at the root level of your repository
+    - Name files according to the URL path they should serve (e.g., `pages/about.html` will be served at `/about`)
+    - Create `pages/index.html` for the site's homepage
+    - Store assets in an `assets` directory
+    - Optional templates can be stored in a `templates` directory
+  - Supported file types include HTML, Markdown, text, CSS, JavaScript, and common image formats
   - See [GitHub Repository Sites](github-repository-sites.md) for detailed information
 - Custom CSS: Add any custom CSS styling (optional)
 - Custom JavaScript: Add any custom JavaScript functionality (optional)